jonasjj/awesome-vhdl/README.md

 ## Installation

-The VHDLwhiz edition of awesome-vhdl is not on Visual Studio Marketplace.
-You have to install it from file.

-1. Download the [latest release](https://github.com/jonasjj/awesome-vhdl/releases/latest) from GitHub
-2. In VSCode, hit Ctrl+Shift+P to bring up the command palette
-3. Type "install from vsix" and hit Enter
-4. Select the .vsix file to install
-5. Open a VHDL file and start typing a snippet
+Install from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=vhdlwhiz.vhdl-by-vhdlwhiz) or by searching for "**vhdlwhiz.vhdl-by-vhdlwhiz**" in the Extension view (Ctrl+Shift+X) in VSCode.

 ## License
 This extension is licensed under the MIT License.
 Please see the third-party notices file for details on the third-party binaries that we include with releases of this project.